Most women's self-defense ends when you hit the ground. That's where ours begins.

 “I used to cross the street when I saw a group of men at night.
 I still cross the street — that’s smart awareness.
 But now I don’t cross it with my heart pounding.
 I cross it knowing I have options if something goes wrong.”

-— Krav Maga student, 8 months training
+— Rachel, 8 months training

 “My daughter asked me why I was learning to fight.
 I told her I’m not learning to fight — I’m learning to never feel helpless.
 She asked if she could join.
 She was 14.”

-— Mother of two, started at 41
+— Maria, mother of two, started at 41

 “The first class I cried afterwards.
 Not because it was hard — because I realised how unprepared I’d been for my entire adult life.
 Now I feel like I’ve finally caught up.”

-— Self-defense student, age 33
+— Jen, age 33

 When it mattered most,